deis/workflow-e2e/README.md

 $ make test-integration
 ```

-To run a single test or set of tests, use the `--focus` option:
+To run a single test or set of tests, you'll need the [ginkgo](https://github.com/onsi/ginkgo) tool installed.
+You can then use the `--focus` option:

 ```console
 $ ginkgo --focus=Apps .